14. Appendix: Math for research - sample lesson plans

 Similarly, the amount of extra background material and the choice of “visions into advanced material” anecdotes depend on the group of students I have.

-In this appendix I will start collecting some of the specific lesson plan sequences I have chosen.
+In this appendix I collect some of the specific lesson plan sequences I have chosen.
+At this time the most complete listing I have collected is from Spring 2026.

 Opening lesson 1: